 Q: Can I bring friends and family to the Conference?

-Yes, friends and family -- and all other spectators -- have always been welcome at SUPC.
+Yes, friends and family, and all other spectators, have always been welcome at SUPC.
 We believe in the value of sharing important professional experiences with friends and family, and we encourage you to invite them to attend.
-Please remember that pre-registration is required.
+However, please remember that all spectators much pre-register for the conference, even if they are only attending one or two presentations.
+Individuals who have not pre-registered for SUPC will not be allowed to view the presentations.
+There are no exceptions to this policy.

 Q: What can we do while we're at Stanford?